Private, In-Home Tutoring in Clarkstown, New York

 SchoolTutoring Academy’s tutoring programs for Clarkstown students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Clarkstown Central School District is located northwest of New York City in Rockland County, an upper middle class suburban area.
 The Clarkstown Central School District is comprised of 16 schools that serve over 9,000 students.
 The district includes 10 elementary schools, three middle schools, two high schools, and a K-12 alternative education school for students with disabilities.
 Clarkstown students consistently score above average on state assessments.